ejmount/shakespeare/README.md

     let actors: Vec<Arc<dyn BasicRole>> = vec![actor_a, actor_b];

     for (ind, a) in actors.iter().enumerate() {
-        a.read(ind+1); // Can fire and forget
+        a.read(ind+1); // Can fire and forget, but...
     }
+    // ...we didn't wait for them to arrive. sleep(Duration::from_millis(50));
+    // In real code, you should use `Envelope`'s `ignore` method when ordering between messages to a single receiver within a single function is important but the return value is not, as is the case here.

     let mut total = 0;
     for a in &actors {
         total += a.speak().await.expect("Actor shouldn't crash");
-        // Only have to await to get the return value }
+        // Wait for the actor to process the message and return a value }
     assert_eq!(total, 4);
 }
 ```